This page is an overview of Packet Mirroring.

 Multi-interface VM instances

 You can include VM instances that have multiple network interfaces in a packet mirroring policy.
 Because a policy can mirror resources from a single network, you cannot create one policy to mirror traffic for all network interfaces of an instance.
-If you wanted to mirror other network interfaces, you must create a policy for each interface because each one is in a different network.
+If you need to mirror more than one network interface of a multiple network interface instance, you must create one packet mirroring policy for each interface because each interface connects to a unique VPC network.

-- To create and manage packet mirroring policies, see Using Packet Mirroring.
+- To create and manage packet mirroring policies, see Use Packet Mirroring.

-- To view metrics and check your existing packet mirroring policies, see Monitoring Packet Mirroring.
+- To view metrics and check your existing packet mirroring policies, see Monitor Packet Mirroring.

-- For information about internal TCP/UDP load balancers, see Internal TCP/UDP Load Balancing concepts.
+- For information about internal TCP/UDP load balancers, see Internal TCP/UDP Load Balancing overview.